louis-young/symbols/README.md

 # Symbols

-A website to copy HTML symbols.
+A website to easily search and copy HTML symbols.

 ![Symbols](documentation/symbols.jpg)